-The '460, '069, and '871 Patents issued from a series of continuations first filed as U.S. Application No. 14/625,930 ("the '930 Application"), on February 19, 2015, which claims priority to Provisional Application No. 62/006,206 ("the '206 Provisional Application"), filed on June 1, 2014.
+The '871, '069, and '460 Patents issued from a series of continuations first filed as U.S. Application No. 14/625,930 ("the '930 Application"), on February 19, 2015, which claims priority to Provisional Application No. 62/006,206 ("the '206 Provisional Application"), filed on June 1, 2014.

-C. The '460 Patent and Relevant Background
+C. The '871 Patent and Relevant Background

-The '460 Patent is directed to "Systems and Methods for Treatment of Pulmonary Edema" and describes "a method for implanting an indwelling catheter within a vein of patient" to create "a localized low pressure zone . . . within a portion of the vein housing the catheter," and adjacent to an outflow port.
+The '871 Patent is directed to "Systems and Methods for Treatment of Pulmonary Edema" and describes "a method for implanting an indwelling catheter within a vein of patient," which can create a restriction within the vein to define a localized low pressure zone adjacent to an outflow port.
 Ex.
 1001, code (54), Abstr.

-According to the '460 Patent, under normal circulatory conditions of the arterial and venous systems, "the lymph fluid is cleared back through the lymphatic system."
+According to the '871 Patent, under normal circulatory conditions of the arterial and venous systems, "the lymph fluid is cleared back through the lymphatic system."
 Ex.
-1001, 1:34-37.
+1001, 1:28-33.
 However, in pathological conditions, a pressure gradient is reduced such that the lymphatic system cannot clear additional fluid.
-Id. at 1:37-41.
+Id. at 1:37-42.
 In acute cardiogenic pulmonary edema, for example, "the capillary hydrostatic pressure and the venous pulmonary pressure can become elevated and fluid flows excessively out of the blood vessels and into the interstitial and alveolar spaces."
 Id. at 1:42-46.
 Accumulation of this excess fluid in the air spaces of the lungs may lead to respiratory failure.
 Id. at 1:46-48.

-The '460 Patent explains that current treatments for pulmonary edema employ loop diuretics or vasodilators, but these treatments are not ideal because the "edema is not always alleviated rapidly enough and for many patients renal function is adversely affected."
+The '871 Patent explains that current treatments for pulmonary edema employ loop diuretics or vasodilators, but these treatments are not ideal because the "edema is not always alleviated rapidly enough and for many patients renal function is adversely affected."
 Id. at 1:49-55.
-The '460 Patent purports to resolve this problem by providing a system for treating edema using an implanted "indwelling catheter within a vein of a patient" with a
+The '871 Patent purports to resolve this problem by providing a system for treating edema using an implanted "indwelling catheter within a vein of a patient" with a

 "first restriction."
-Id. at 2:6-14.
+Id. at 2:6-12.
 The first restriction is used to localize a low pressure zone within a portion of the vein to enable fluid to pass from a lymph duct outflow port into the vein, in which the first restriction can be an "expandable balloon formed on an outer wall of the catheter."
 Id. at 2:12-22.

-Figure 1 of the '460 Patent, reproduced below, shows such a system.
+Figure 1 of the '871 Patent, reproduced below, shows such a system.